PVS PVS icon

 February 25, 2017.
 First ERRATA for the first edition of "The Ruminant Nutrition System" book.
 Click here to download it.

+March 20, 2017.
+The CPU Usage crashes.
 This is a problem with the registry of the performance counters of your computer (more information here).
 The RNS provides two Visual Basic Scripts that might fix this problem.
 Execute the "FixPerfCtrl.VBS" located in the "C:\Program Files (x86)\TAMU\RNS".
 You must have administrative privileges to execute this VBS.

 April 10, 2015.
 The 'Microsoft.ACE.OLEDB.12.0' provider is not registered on the local machine error occurs, as shown below.

 On 64-bit Windows and 64-bit Office (2010, 2013) environments, there are many reports on this error.
 The fix or workaround is a bit strange but seems to work for most people out there.
-If this error persists, even after installing the Microsoft Access Database Engine 2010 Redistributable, then instead try installing the 2007 Office System Driver: Data Connectivity Components (Source1, Source2).
+If this error persists, even after installing the Microsoft Access Database Engine 2010 Redistributable, then instead try installing the 2007 Office System Driver: Data Connectivity Components ( Source1, Source2).

 UPDATED (April 2019).
 Apparently, the link to the 2007 Office System Driver: Data Connectivity Components is not working.
 Click here to download the zipped drives.
 Unzip the file, firstly install the "1-AccessDatabaseEngine_2007" file and secondly install the "2-accessruntimeanddataconnectivity2007sp3-kb2526310-fullfile-en-us" file, and then restart the computer.